 I understand, many people can’t simply turn off sources of blue light at night, here few ideas to reduce blue light exposure that may affect your sleep.

-- Turn off electronics at least 1 hour or 30 minutes before bedtime.
+- Turn off electronics at least 1 hour before bedtime.

 - Use red or orange lamps instead of white lights.

-- Dim the brightness of your cellphone or if you need to use devices before bed, try out one of applications that can help reduce blue light emission.
+- Use Nightshift on your iPhone or Twilight on Android if you need to use devices before bed.
+For laptops, you can install a FREE software called F.lux that can help reduce blue light emission.

 If you are still struggling with your sleep, book a FREE 20 mins discovery call with me to see how I can help!